mxsjoberg/michaelsjoberg.com/public/posts/no-bs-computer-science-curriculum.md

 ### Paradigm exposure

-The goal is to get familiar with a range of programming paradigms and to understand parts of the hardware abstraction model (via Verilog).
-C/C++ and Python are generally considered multi-paradigm (as in supporting more than one style), but more specifically imperative and structured (i.e. there are limited jump instructions, read this: [Edgar Dijkstra: Go To Statement Considered Harmful](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf)).
+The goal is to get familiar with a range of programming paradigms, understand parts of the hardware abstraction model (via Verilog), and become a more confident computer scientist in general (via more advanced reading).
+A few notes on programming languages: C/C++ and Python are considered multi-paradigm (as in supporting more than one style), but more specifically imperative and structured (i.e. there are limited jump instructions, read this: [Edgar Dijkstra: Go To Statement Considered Harmful](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf)).

 **Haskell**